topcodecloud/topcode-base-code/README.md

 </dependency>
 ```
 The x in 1.0.0.x indicates the jdk version.

+For example:

-For example, 1.0.0 indicates the version that is adapted to jdk8. (no x bit)
+1.0.0 indicates the version that is adapted to jdk8. (no x bit)

-For example, 1.0.0.17 means that it is compatible with jdk17.
+1.0.0.17 means that it is compatible with jdk17.